kristopolous/db.js/README.md

  * order('key', 'desc')

 **Note that the invocation styles above don't work on String values by default as of now.**
+#### Callback based ordering
+You can also do callback based sorting like so:

+ * order('key', function(x, y) { return x - y } )
+ * order(function(a, b) { return a[key] - b[key] })
+ * order('key', 'x - y') *see below*

+It's worth noting that if you are using the last invocation style, the first parameter is going to be x and the second one, y.

 <h3><a name=group> [map] group( field )</a> [ <a href=#toc-manipulating>top</a> ] </h3>
 This is like SQLs groupby function.
-It will take results from any other function and then return them as a hash where the keys are the field values and the results are an array of the rows that match that value.
+It will take results from any other function and then return them as a hash where the keys are the field values and the results are a chained array of the rows that match that value; each one supporting all the usual functions.

 Note that the values returned do not update.
 You can create a <a href=#view>view</a> if you want something that stays relevant.